-2.1 What gift or estate taxes apply that are relevant to persons becoming established in your jurisdiction?
+2.1 What gift, estate or wealth taxes apply that are relevant to persons becoming established in your jurisdiction?

-There are no specific estate and/or gift taxes in Canada, only provincial probate taxes, as outlined in question 3.1, below.
-However, when capital assets are transferred by way of gift, any accrued gain generally becomes taxable to the donor of the gift, with some exceptions.
+There are no estate, gift and/or wealth taxes in Canada, only provincial probate taxes and capital gains taxes, as outlined in question 3.1, below.
+When capital assets are transferred by way of gift, any accrued gain generally becomes taxable to the donor of the gift, with some exceptions.
 On death, the deceased is deemed to have disposed of all capital assets and, again with certain significant exceptions, the gain on such deemed disposition is taxable to him or her.
+2.2 How and to what extent are persons who become established in your jurisdiction liable to income and capital gains tax?